enthought/traitsui/docs/source/traitsui_user_manual/handler.rst

 Handler Subclasses
 ------------------

-Traits version 3.0 provides two Handler subclasses: ModelView and Controller.
+TraitsUI provides two Handler subclasses: ModelView and Controller.
 Both of these classes are designed to simplify the process of creating an MVC-based application.

 Both ModelView and Controller extend the Hander class by adding the following trait attributes: